 How to Make Spanish Brown Rice

-This Spanish brown rice recipe comes together in about 45 minutes and it’s one of the easiest Mexican side dishes to make!
+This brown Spanish rice recipe comes together in about 45 minutes and it’s one of the easiest Mexican side dishes to make!
 Perfectly cooked brown rice will be plump and a little chewy with a lot of flavor.
 Brown rice takes a little longer to cook than white rice, because it still has the outer bran coating.

 1. Rinse.
 This step is important for removing starches on the outside of the rice which will cause the rice to clump and stick together as it cooks.
 Add rice to a fine mesh strainer and run under cold water until the water runs clear.